SGN-16006 Bachelor's Laboratory Course in Signal Processing

 Lectures (2 x 2h) are in January:

 At the first lecture, the course organization and the laboratory exercises are briefly introduced.
-The second lecture gives an introduction to academic writing.
+The second lecture, introduction to academic writing, is meant for all the SGN-16006 students, regardless of whether they take the course KIE-34106 or not.
 The lectures give a good opportunity to find a pair if you don't already have one.

 The person responsible for the general matters of the course is